PPID or Cushing’s Disease in Horses

 PPID Case Study

-After speaking to our nutrition team, Chewy’s owner, Rebecca changed his diet to Hi-Fi Lite and Leisure Vits & Mins.
+After speaking to our nutrition team, Chewy’s owner, Rebecca changed his diet to Hi-Fi Lite with a vitamin and mineral supplement.
 His progress and weight were monitored – at his heaviest he weighed 468kg.

 Bucket Feed – 1kg of Hi-Fi Lite, split over three feeds a day